kajott/CompoKit/README.md

       C:
       whatever.com
       ```
+- WinVICE (C64, VIC-20, Plus/4 only)
+  - version 3.1 is used, because it's the last non-bloated pure Win32 version
+  - scanlines disabled, brightness adjusted to compensate
+  - fullscreen mode set to 1080p50 (make sure that mode exists before using Alt+D!)
+  - no confirmation on exit
 - Chrome: special settings when run through `bin/Chrome.cmd` and `Sahli/_run.cmd` scripts and CKLaunch's default configuration
   - fullscreen mode
   - `--allow-file-acces-from-files`